sclorg/s2i-perl-container/README.md

     ```
     $ git clone --recursive https://github.com/openshift/s2i-perl.git
     $ cd s2i-perl
-    $ make build TARGET=centos7 VERSION=5.24
+    $ make build TARGET=centos7 VERSIONS=5.24
     ```

-**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of Perl.**
+**Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all provided versions of Perl.**